Skip to content

 RCM(7)

-Home | chezmoi.io
+Home | chezmoi.io also manage default apps with run_once_*

 twpayne/chezmoi: Manage your dotfiles across multiple machines, securely.